lsst-dm/dmtn-031/index.rst

 Test datasets
 =============

 To test the performance of the pessimistic matcher we utilize several currently available datasets.
 These data span a range of stellar density and quality of optical distortion models.
 We process these data in the context of the LSST Stack version 14.
 It should be noted that this analysis was completed before the merging of DM-10765 which changed the WCS properties of the stack.
 For each of these data we use the same set of reference objects derived from the GAIA DR1 [GAIA CITE] dataset.
 [HOW MUCH DETAIL SHOULD I PUT INTO THESE DESCRIPTIONS?]

 CFHTLS
 ------

-We use data from the Canada-France-Hawaii Telescope Legacy Survey (CFHTLS) [CFHTLS CITE] observed at Canada-France-Hawaii Telescope with MegaCam.
+We use data from the Canada-France-Hawaii Telescope Legacy Survey (CFHTLS) [CFHTLS CITE] observed at the Canada-France-Hawaii Telescope with MegaCam.
 The dat come from the W3 pointing of the Wide portion of the CFHTLS survey.
 We use a total number of 325 visits (start 704382) in the g and r bands, and 56 visits each in u (850245), i (705243), and z(850255) filters.
 This give a total of 17,700 CCD exposures to blindly match.